+Figure 4.
+Planned Swift Network

+At the time of this writing delivery is mid-2024 to mid-2025 but in the timeline of Journey 2050, it will all be complete by the Long Range Plan's horizon year.

 Figure 3.
 Everett Link Extension, ST3

-Source: Sound Transit, 2021.

-At the time of this writing delivery is mid-2024 to mid-2025 but in the timeline of Journey 2050, it will all be complete by the Long Range Plan's horizon year.

-Figure 4.
-Planned Swift Network

-Source: Community Transit, 2022.
+FACTOR

+Emerging Trends and Opportunities

+Community Transit will continue to consider emerging trends, technologies, and customer expectations as we plan for the next 25+ years.
+New technologies in transportation and mobility services become available every day.
+While we don't know exactly when these technologies will be available, Journey 2050 will guide how they can be integrated with our service.
+Some of the potential emerging trends and policies that may affect transit planning over the next 25+ years are described here.

+AUTONOMOUS PERSONAL

+VEHICLES may interest some transit riders because of the perception of reduced travel time and potential decreases in parking costs.

+ZERO EMISSIONS BUSES for

+transit fleets, including battery electric, fuel cell electric, and near zero emissions buses, may require a greater initial capital investment in vehicles and charging stations.

+AUTONOMOUS TRANSIT VEHICLES

+could minimize transit operating costs, improve safety, and provide expanded service connections to areas traditionally difficult to serve through fixed-route transit.
+This could help address workforce shortages as driver resources can be shifted to customer service.
 MICROMOBILITY options such as bike and scooter share can play a key role in providing first/last mile connections to transit.
 However, ensuring accessibility of these options will require more consideration, especially in low-income communities where bike and scooter share availability, and low smartphone ownership, can be challenges.

+WELCOME

 RIDER INFORMATION

 TECHNOLOGY provides useful information to riders for transfers and other trip planning activities, such as real-time bus schedule updates at transit stops, wayfinding, mobile ticketing, on-demand trip booking, and integrated payment systems.

+FACTOR

+Emerging Trends and Opportunities

+Advances in new options to connect riders to transit and improved customer information are all emerging trends that can help to address changing customer expectations.
+SPEED AND RELIABILITY is a growing area of focus for transit agencies to address increased congestion and customer expectations for reliable mobility options.
+Investments to improve travel times require additional coordination and partnerships with local cities and stakeholders.

-MICROTRANSIT AND ON-
+MICROTRANSIT AND ON-DEMAND SERVICES are options

+SID.

-DEMAND SERVICES are options to expand service areas or increase service coverage during time periods that may not have the ridership demand to support a traditional fixed-route vehicle.
+to expand service areas or increase service coverage during time periods that may not have the ridership demand to support a traditional fixed-route vehicle.